aws/karpenter-provider-aws/designs/odcr.md

       - key:
 ```

-### Launching Nodes into Capacity Reservations

-#### All Launch Templates are associated with the specified Capacity Reservation
+## Capacity Reservation Expiration

+Capacity reservations [support an option to expire the reservation at a specific date and time](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/capacity-reservations-using.html).
+When the reservation expires, any instances present in the reservation at the time will have their association with the reservation removed and the instances will be charged at the standard on-demand instance rate.

+When this occurs, we need to ensure two things in Karpenter:
+1. We no longer attempt to launch instances into this reservation (e.g. we ensure the offering is removed from the set of capacity reservation offerings)
+2. Instances which were marked as part of a capacity reservation have their label removed so we no longer treat their pricing as capacity reservation pricing

+To ensure the first item, we can simply filter out non-active capacity reservations when storing capacity reservations in EC2NodeClass status.
+Ensuring the second item involves us polling the DescribeInstances API to validate the mapping between the capacity reservation and the instance, removing the mapping from the NodeClaim/Node if the instance is no longer in a reservation.

+## CloudProvider Launch Behavior

 EC2NodeClass currently supports automatically generating Launch Templates based on instance types and their AMI requirements.
 We are implementing a prioritization within Karpenter for Capacity Reservation (as their price will be set to 0 making it be selected over on-demand and spot).
 We add a check to ensure before calling CreateFleet API existing available Capacity Reservations are being used.
-In some raise condition scenarios CreateFleet when creating instances against a single targeted Capacity Reservation will fail if the Reservation is fully utilized, resulting in an `ReservationCapacityExceeded` error.
-By default it will fallback to `on-demand` instances.
+In some race condition scenarios CreateFleet when creating instances against a single targeted Capacity Reservation will fail if the Reservation is fully utilized, resulting in an `ReservationCapacityExceeded` error.
+By default, CreateFleet will fallback to `on-demand` instances if using `open` ODCRs and using the `use-capacity-reservations-first` capacity reservation usage strategy.

-To clarify the NodeClass with Capacity Reservations will pin the NodeClass into all instance types and availability zones the Capacity Reservations reserved, if additionally on-demand is provided it can spin up other instance types, but can have unintended side effects during consolidation phase.
+To clarify, the NodeClass with Capacity Reservations will pin the NodeClass into all instance types and availability zones the Capacity Reservations reserved.
+If additionally on-demand is provided it can spin up other instance types, but can have unintended side effects during consolidation phase.

-_Note that these aren't permanent restrictions but simply narrowing down what features exist in the first iteration of supporting Capacity Reservation_

-Pros:
-- Management of ODCRs usage is in hands of administrators (who are creating/updating EC2NodeClass configurations)
-  - Application developers are unaware and can use the existing `on-demand` and `spot` capacity types

-Cons:
-- ***TBD***

-## Drift

-[TODO: Add a section on Drift]

 ## Pricing/Consolidation